mouizahmed/ratethatclass/README.md

 DB_PORT=
 ```

-These variables must be set with your database connection details for the scraper to function corrraper as part of the full application stack using `docker-compose` (i.e., alongside the database and other services), ensure that the environment variable values for the scraper match those defined in the `database` service configuration in your `docker-compose.yml`.
+These variables must be set with your database connection details for the scraper to function correctly.

+**Note:** If you are running the scraper as part of the full application stack using `docker-compose` (i.e., alongside the database and other services), ensure that the environment variable values for the scraper match those defined in the `database` service configuration in your `docker-compose.yml`.
 This ensures the scraper can connect to the correct database instance within the Docker network.

 For example, if your `docker-compose.yml` database service is configured as follows: